ha5dzs/nyuad-aprs-server/README.md

 # NYUAD's APRS server front-end implementation

 This is based on TrackDirect, but I implemented some modifications to fit our requirements.
 It is listening on the APRS and the CWOP network.
+I am writing this documentation as I am going through the code, so there will undoubtedly be some factual errors.
+I will correct them as I go.

 ## How does it work?